Google’s chief decision scientist: Humans can fix AI’s shortcomings

 Thus Kozyrkov believes “diversity of perspective” is imperative to ensuring minimal bias.

 “The more different kinds of eyeballs that you have looking at your data and thinking about what the consequences of using these examples to express yourself would be, the more likely you are to catch those potentially bad cases,” she said.
-“So in AI, diversity is a must have — not a nice-to-have.
+“So in AI, diversity is a must-have — not a nice-to-have.
 You do need to get those different perspectives looking and thinking about how using these examples might impact the world.”

 Testing